blogdefotsec/CUEIPC-VisionRecognition/README.md

 # CUEIPC-VisionRecognitionIntroduction
 [简体中文](README_CN.md)

+Notice: This Document is translated from the Chinese version by Large Language Model.
+If there are any parts of the document that are semantically incorrect or difficult to understand, please raise them in the issues.
+However, the code will not be updated further.

 CUEIPC-LogisticsVehicleAI is a vision recognition system designed for the "China College Students Engineering Innovation and Practice Competition" - Logistics Vehicle Track.
 The OpenMV H7 Plus is used as the edge computing device.

 This program is theoretically also suitable for other devices compatible with the [OpenMV API](https://book.openmv.cc/).
 You can also choose [official devices](https://openmv.io/collections/all-products) or third-party OpenMV. **The API used in this project is unrelated to OpenCV.**